Screenshot of TeamViewer in the 'Not ready' state.

 On Fedora 36 with systemd-resolved, this means editing /etc/systemd/resolved.conf and adding DNSSEC=no under [Resolve].

-7 responses to “TeamViewer (sometimes) doesn’t work with DNSSEC enabled”
+7 thoughts on “TeamViewer (sometimes) doesn’t work with DNSSEC enabled”

 BR,